 As a reflex, most people will try to correct their spine when they lift something heavy.
 You may have noticed that carrying a heavy object when you have bad posture turns uncomfortable fast.
 A farmer’s carry exercise focuses on this idea.
 You need to carry a heavy weight with your shoulders back and with as little use of your spine as possible.
 When performing this exercise, you’ll feel how tall you are, and get a better idea of how you should look when walking around.

 Once you find yourself comfortable doing simple exercises like these to correct your posture, the next step is transitioning into strength training your core muscles.
 Keep in mind that many things can contribute to poor posture and back pain.
+Once you have improved your posture, you may still experience back pain or discomfort.
 If you feel as if the pain stops you from doing exercises like these, you may have a more serious issue than posture.
 Contact us at Garden State Pain Control in New Jersey to find the best treatment for your condition.
+If you are seeking additional pain management treatment, a board-certified pain physician at Garden State Pain Control in New Jersey can provide you with personalized care to address your needs.